James M. Mead

-James Michael Mead (December 27, 1885 – March 15, 1964) was an American politician from New York.
-A Democrat, among the offices in which he served was member of the Erie County Board of Supervisors from 1914 to 1915, New York State Assembly from 1915 to 1918, United States House of Representatives from 1919 to 1938, and the United States Senate from 1938 to 1947.
+James Michael Mead (December 27, 1885 – March 15, 1964) was an American labor organizer, law enforcement officer, and Democratic Party politician from Buffalo, New York.
+He represented Buffalo in the United States House of Representatives from 1919 to 1938 and New York in the United States Senate from 1938 to 1947.
+He also chaired the Federal Trade Commission from 1950 to 1953, during the presidency of Harry S. Truman.